thaoms/neo-pangea/README.md

 # NeoPangea

 > A philosophical and introspective app that helps users explore deep questions about life, identity, society, and existence.
 Connect with thought-provoking ideas tied to locations around the world.
+Each question is inspired by cultural, historical, or societal themes specific to the location it represents.
+>
+> This project started as an experiment in exploring philosophical questions, technology, and creative expression.
+It grew during a period where I found myself deeply reflecting on many of the same questions posed in the app.
+This intersection of personal curiosity and technical growth gave life to NeoPangea.

 <img src="./screenshots/image.png" />